f0rtem/flarum-ext-lt/README.md

 # Lithuanian Language extension pack for [Flarum](https://flarum.org/)
 Extension to translate your [Flarum](https://flarum.org/) forum and its extensions to Lithuanian language.
 For issues and reporting bugs, please use [GitHub Issues](https://github.com/f0rtem/flarum-ext-lt/issues) tracker.

+Admin panel language was kept in English to keep it more developer friendly.

 ## Documentation
 - Version 1.0.6
 - Released on December 29, 2020